qeithva/jawwy/readme.md

 ## IDE Setup

-Create a new launch configuration and configure `com.github.thomasdarimont.keycloak.server.KeycloakPlaygroundServer` as the main class.
+Create a new launch configuration and configure `com.github.jawwy.keycloak.server.KeycloakPlaygroundServer` as the main class.
 Additionally configure `keycloak-playground-server` as the working directory.

 Note, that you can configure Keycloak to use an h2 or PostgreSQL database, depending on your needs.